 Order API integration steps

-For SeQura's integration in the online-shop checkout, the shop needs to make four of calls to SeQura's API.
-Calls 1, 3 and 4 are almost identical, and call 2 is a simple GET without mandatory parameters.
+To integrate seQura in your checkout, you need to make four API calls.
+Calls 1, 3, and 4 are almost identical, and call 2 is a simple GET with no mandatory parameters.

 1. Start solicitation

-When the shop wants to offer seQura payment to a customer, it starts by doing an API call passing the cart and all the customer data (see Order API Payload and Examplesfor exact specification).
+Start by making an API call with the cart and customer data (see Order API Payload and Examples for exact specification).

-The result of this call is a URL which will be used in the following steps.
+This call returns a URL you'll use in the following steps.
 Read more

-The next step lets the shopper to accept and validate the service conditions and identification details.
-Also, when the shop requests the form it identifies the kind of financial product to use (invoicing, part payment or seasonal campaign).
+This step lets the shopper accept service conditions and verify their identity.
+When you request the form, you also specify the financial product (invoicing, part payment, or seasonal campaign).

 4. Register order reference